GenomaGames/genomagames.github.io/_posts/2020-07-02-how-to-install-unity-2020.md

 Check the box of **[Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/es/vs/)** to install it as it will be the [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment) you will be using for coding.
 ![02-UnityHub_2.3.2_Install_Unity_2020.1.0b13_(Beta)_Panel_with_Microsoft_Visual_Studio_Community_2019_selected](/assets/2020-07-02-how-to-install-unity-2020/02-UnityHub_2.3.2_Install_Unity_2020.1.0b13_(Beta)_Panel_with_Microsoft_Visual_Studio_Community_2019_selected.png)

-You will have to agreed to Microsoft Visual Studio Community 2019 License terms.
+You will have to agree to Microsoft Visual Studio Community 2019 License terms.
 ![03-UnityHub_2.3.2_Install_Microsoft_Visual_Studio_Community_2019_Panel](/assets/2020-07-02-how-to-install-unity-2020/03-UnityHub_2.3.2_Install_Microsoft_Visual_Studio_Community_2019_Panel.png)

 After that you will see a box with a loading bar meaning that the installation of Unity and Visual Studio is in progress.
 ![04-UnityHub_2.3.2_Installs_Section_with_Unity_2020.1.0b13_(Beta)_being_installed](/assets/2020-07-02-how-to-install-unity-2020/04-UnityHub_2.3.2_Installs_Section_with_Unity_2020.1.0b13_(Beta)_being_installed.png)

 Once the installation completes you will be ready to open or start a new project with Unity 2020.

+Checkout [Unity 2020.1 Manual "Installing Unity" Chapter](https://docs.unity3d.com/2020.1/Documentation/Manual/GettingStartedInstallingUnity.html) for more info

 Happy Game Dev! :space_invader: